How does enhanced VPC routing work in Amazon Redshift?

 Example 3: No available route to destination

-If there are no routing methods available, and the route table cannot reach S3, the network traffic for COPY and UNLOAD times out like this:
+If there are no routing methods available, and the route table cannot reach S3, the network traffic for COPY and UNLOAD times out as seen below:

 Destination | Target ------------------------------ 10.0.0.0/16 | local